strimzi/strimzi-ui/docs/Architecture.md

   - React Hooks: to enable shareable common logic across components
   - React Lazy and Suspense: to enable asynchronous loading of component code where required
 - [Sass](https://sass-lang.com/) for styling.
 This adds a number of helpful features on top of the core css language to commonise and speed up style implementation
 - Webpack and Typescript for building, bundling, treeshaking and transpiling the UI, and enabling day to day development.
-See [the build documentation](./Build.md#ui-build) for further details on build choices and setup.
+See [the build documentation](./Build.md#UI-build) for further details on build choices and setup.
 - [`Barrel files`](https://basarat.gitbook.io/typescript/main-1/barrel) and named exports.
 Barrel files (when combined with [path mapping](./Build.md#module-aliases)) allow for many components/modules/functions/constants which are related to be imported and used via one import statement.
 This relies on exported components/modules/functions/constants to be individually named so they can be imported directly.
 - [`React Router`](https://github.com/ReactTraining/react-router) for it's declarative routing capabilities.
 - [Apollo](https://www.apollographql.com/) for enabling rich communication with a GraphQL server.

 ##### File name conventions

-As mentioned above, the Strimzi-ui, inspired by the MVC pattern, separates business logic from rendering logic.
+As mentioned above, the Strimzi UI, inspired by the MVC pattern, separates business logic from rendering logic.
 This means a component's logic will be split across multiple files.
 In addition, for capabilities such as [swappable view layers](#swappable-view-layers) to work, file names need to be known and consistent.
 Thus, a set of file name conventions should be followed to not only enable these capabilities, but also to standardise and make the codebase more approachable.

 | Filename                                     | Contains/used for                                                                                                                                                                                                                                                  | Alias (if available) |
 | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------- |